imanghafoori1/laravel-smart-facades/README.md

 ### ⚡️ Setting the default driver by `shouldProxyTo($class)`:

-Instead of bind a string to a concrete class with IOC container, you can choose the low level implementation class like this:
+Instead of binding a string to a concrete class with an IOC container, you can choose the low-level implementation class like this:
 ```php

 public function register()    // <-- in a service provider